 A review of family violence legislation to ensure it protects victims and holds offenders to account.
 The public was consulted in 2015 as part of the review.
-The Minister of Justice expects to introduce a Bill in 2017.
+A Bill was introduced to Parliament in 2017.

-To read or sign up to recieve updates about the work programme, go to:
+To read or sign up to receive updates about the work programme, go to:

 The current work programme builds on initiatives launched since July 2014, when the Government announced a cross-government package to address family violence and sexual violence.
 Progress so far includes:

 Safer Sooner: Strengthening family violence laws The Family Violence Bill is being considered by Parliament.
 The Bill amends the Domestic Violence Act 1995 and other legislation including the Crimes Act, to focus on intervening earlier to prevent future violence.

 Piloting supervised handover services(external link) Families who’ve separated in the wake of family violence will be able to avoid contentious meetings when their children are transferred from one parent to the other, thanks to a new pilot in Rotorua and Whanganui.

 Expanding the home safety service(external link) The nationwide home safety service is aimed at helping victims who want to leave a violent relationship.
 The service offers practical support, such as safety planning, strengthening doors and windows, and installing home alarms.